pradyut3501/spurious_corr/README.md

 The library is designed to facilitate research into model robustness, shortcut reliance, dataset contamination, and adversarial data poisoning — particularly in the context of fine-tuning large language models.

+**Note:** This repository is a standalone package designed to enable others to build upon the core spurious injection framework.
+To fully reproduce the experiments and results presented in our paper, please see: [https://github.com/rbalestr-lab/LLM-research](https://github.com/rbalestr-lab/LLM-research).

 ## Modular and Extensible Design

 At its core, the framework consists of: